-Advocating for the stewardship of forest lands and ecosystems is an important priority area for year two and one on which council wants the association to focus.
+Advocating for the stewardship of forest lands and ecosystems is an important priority area for year three.
 The practice of professional forestry involves ensuring that our forests and their ecosystems are healthy and are managed sustainably.
 In the past, the main activities on the forested land base were closely tied to the harvesting industry.
 Now, there are many more users on the forested land base operating in the same areas.
 Our job is to ensure that the forests in BC are managed sustainably whatever resource use is occurring.

 A number of our members are already working in other resource areas on the forested land. base and we will continue to support them in their work

-To achieve the outcome and objectives of this priority area, the association will undertake a number of strategies and tasks over the next year which include:
+To achieve the outcome and objectives of this policy area, the association will undertake a number of strategies and tasks over the next vear which include: